Towards a Practical, Budget-Oblivious Algorithm for the Adwords Problem under Small Bids

 Google's AdWords marketplace generates multi-billion dollar revenues annually and the current annual worldwide spending on digital advertising is almost half a trillion dollars.
 These revenues of Google and other Internet services companies enable them to offer crucial services, such as search, email, videos, news, apps, maps etc. for free -- services that have virtually transformed our lives.

-We note that SMALL is the most relevant case of adwords for the search ads marketplace e.g., see \cite{Chap-Adwords}.
+We note that \textsc{Small} is the most relevant case of adwords for the search ads marketplace e.g., see \cite{Chap-Adwords}.
 A remarkable feature of Google, and other search engines, is the speed with which they are able to show search results, often in milliseconds.
-In order to show ads at the same speed, together with search results, the solution for SMALL needed to be minimalistic in its use of computing power, memory and communication.
+In order to show ads at the same speed, together with search results, the solution for \textsc{Small} needed to be minimalistic in its use of computing power, memory and communication.

-The online algorithm of \cite{MSVV} satisfied these criteria and therefore had a substantial impact in this marketplace.
+The MSVV Algorithm satisfied these criteria and therefore had substantial impact in this marketplace.
 Furthermore, the idea underlying their algorithm was extracted into a simple heuristic, called {\em bid scaling}, which uses even less computation and is widely used by search engine companies today.
-As mentioned above, our Conditional Algorithm for SMALL is even more elementary and is budget-oblivious.
+As mentioned above, our Conditional Algorithm for \textsc{Small} is even more elementary and is budget-oblivious.

 It will be useful to view the AdWords marketplace in the context of a bigger revolution, namely the advent of the Internet and mobile computing, and the consequent resurgence of the area of matching-based market design.
 The birth of this area goes back to the seminal 1962 paper of Gale and Shapley on stable matching \cite{GaleS}.
 Over the decades, this area became known for its highly successful applications, having economic as well as sociological impact.
 These included matching medical interns to hospitals, students to schools in large cities, and kidney exchange.